anmarkoulis/clickup-to-jira/README.md

 ## Description

-This project is a small utility that helps migrating from Clickup to JIRA.
+This project is a small utility that helps migrating tasks from Clickup to JIRA.

 ## Installation